Priyanka-Rai18/GeeksFiesta_AI-ML_geeky_/README.md

 ### Step 6: Feature scaling:
  High magnitude features will be given more weight in the distance calculation than low magnitude features.
 In order, to avoid this we used maxminscaler() from sklearn.processing.

+### Step 7: Heatmap Visualization
+ For data visualisation, we used the heatmap method from the seaborn library.